International relations (1814–1919): Serbia

 The Kingdom of Serbia had multiple national goals.
 Serbian intellectuals dreamed of a South Slavic state—which in the 1920s became Yugoslavia.
 The large number of Serbs living in Bosnia looked to Serbia as the focus of their nationalism, but they were ruled by the Germans of the Austrian Empire.
-Austria's annexation of Bosnia in 1908 deeply alienated the Serbian peoples.
-Plotters swore revenge, which they achieved in 1914 by assassination of the Austrian heir.
+Austria-Hungary's annexation of Bosnia in 1908 deeply alienated the Serbian peoples.
+Plotters swore revenge, which they achieved in 1914 by assassination of the Austro-Hungarian heir.
 Serbia was landlocked, and strongly felt the need for access to the Mediterranean, preferably through the Adriatic Sea.
 Austria worked hard to block Serbian access to the sea, for example by helping with the creation of Albania in 1912.
 Montenegro, Serbia's main ally, did have a small port, but Austrian territory intervened, blocking access until Serbia acquired Novi Pazar and part of Macedonia from the Ottoman Empire in 1913.
 To the south, Bulgaria blocked Serbian access to the Aegean Sea.
 Serbia, Greece, Montenegro and Bulgaria formed the Balkan League and went to war with the Ottomans in 1912–1913.
 They won decisively and expelled that Empire from almost all of the Balkans.
-The main remaining foe was Austria, which strongly rejected Pan-Slavism and Serbian nationalism and was ready to make war to end those threats.
+The main remaining foe was Austria-Hungary, which strongly rejected Pan-Slavism and Serbian nationalism and was ready to make war to end those threats.
 Ethnic nationalism would doom the multicultural Austro-Hungarian Empire.
 Expansion of Serbia would block Austrian and German aspirations for direct rail connections to Constantinople and the Middle East.
 Serbia relied primarily on Russia for Great Power support but Russia was very hesitant at first to support Pan-Slavism, and counselled caution.
 However, in 1914 it reversed positions and promised military support to Serbia.

 Germany

-Germany had no direct involvement in the Balkans, but indirectly Bismarck realized that it was a major source of tension between his two key allies, Russia and Austria.
+Germany had no direct involvement in the Balkans, but indirectly Bismarck realized that it was a major source of tension between his two key allies, Russia and Austria-Hungary.
 Therefore, Germany's policy was to minimize conflict in the Balkans.